Make Twitter Great Again: Diamond And Silk Suspended For COVID-19 Lies

 “The only way we can become immune to the environment; we must be out in the environment.
 Quarantining people inside of their houses for extended periods will make people sick!” the duo tweeted to their 1.4 million Twitter followers.

-Despite their allegiance to Donald Trump, the two blatantly contradicted advisements from his Coronavirus Task Force telling people to avoid public gatherings and unnecessary travel during the epidemic.
+Despite their allegiance to Donald Trump, the two blatantly contradicted guidance from his Coronavirus Task Force telling people to avoid public gatherings and unnecessary travel during the epidemic.

 Diamond and Silk’s account was on lockdown until they eventually deleted the tweet.
 They have since regained access and control of their account.